Podcast: Play in new window | Download

 Tip #11.
 If you don’t know the author personally, devote more space to the book’s message.

 Tip #12.
-You are trying to make an emotional connection with the reader.
+You are trying to connect emotionally with the reader.
 Never forget this.

 Tip #13.
 You want the reader to like you and your story.

 Tip #14.
-Your job is to help get the reader to believe and trust what you have to say about the book’s author and the book itself.
+Your job is to help get the reader to believe and trust what you say about the book’s author and the book itself.

 Tip #16.
-Include short anecdotes and real-world examples that illustrate the theme of the book.
+Include short anecdotes and real-world examples illustrating the book’s theme.

 Tip #18.
 Discuss why this book is significant or timely.